top of page

 Her work has been developed and/or produced at the Great Plains Theatre Conference, New Ohio Theatre, Primary Stages ESPA, So-Fi Festival, Torn Page, Theatre 4the People, Actors Theatre of NY, and the McKittrick Hotel (home of Sleep No More).
-She's received residencies from Fresh Ground Pepper’s BRB retreat and Theatre 4the People @theBarn, and was a winner of the 47th Samuel French OOB Festival, with the winning play, Shark Week, now published & licensed by Concord Theatricals.
-She was named a finalist for the Soho Rep Writer Director Lab (2022-23) and the Seven Devils Playwrights Conference (2023).
+She's received residencies from The Workshop Theater's Writers' Intensive, Fresh Ground Pepper’s BRB retreat, and Theatre 4the People @theBarn.
+Her play SHARK WEEK was a winner of the 47th Samuel French OOB Festival and is published & licensed by Concord Theatricals.
+She's been named a finalist for the Soho Rep Writer Director Lab (2022-23) and the Seven Devils Playwrights Conference (2023), and a semi-finalist for the O'Neill's National Playwrights Conference (2025).
 Erika has taught playwriting at Bowie High School (Austin, TX), Westerly High School (Westerly, RI), Arizona Actors Academy (Phoenix, AZ), and offers playwriting workshops, script consultations, and dramaturgical support online and in NYC.
+She's received her Mental Health First Aid Certification from the National Council of Mental Wellbeing.

 Artist Statement